theninthsky/client-side-rendering/README.md

 <br>
 We can use _[day.js](https://www.npmjs.com/package/dayjs)_ instead of _[moment](https://www.npmjs.com/package/moment)_, _[zustand](https://www.npmjs.com/package/zustand)_ instead of _[redux toolkit](https://www.npmjs.com/package/@reduxjs/toolkit)_ etc.

-This is crucial not only for CSR apps, but also for SSR (and SSG) apps, since the bigger our bundle is - the longer it will take the page to be interactive (either through hydration or normal rendering).
+This is crucial not only for CSR apps, but also for SSR (and SSG) apps, since the bigger our bundle is - the longer it will take the page to be visible or interactive.

 ### Caching